 Our small guest bathroom lacked character and needed some extra oomph.
-Adding decorative trim to the wall for a traditional look was just what the room needed!
+It was easy to install picture frame molding to the wall great for a DIY beginner.
+This decorative wall trim creates a traditional look and is just what the room needed!
 Today I am going to share how to plan and install box molding to a wall for this classic look.

 *Check out the design plans for the guest bathroom in this detailed blog post.